Introduction

 Requirements

-FLINT and following should compile on any machine with GCC and a standard GNU toolchain, though GCC 4.8 and following are recommended.
+FLINT should compile on any machine with GCC and a standard GNU toolchain, though GCC 4.8 and following are recommended.

 FLINT is specially optimised for x86 (32 and 64 bit) machines.
 There is also limited optimisation for ARM machines.